smwesten-usgs/swb/example/README.md

     TMIN_ADD_OFFSET 32
     OUTPUT_GRID_SUFFIX asc

+    GROWING_SEASON 133 268 TRUE
     INITIAL_ABSTRACTION_METHOD HAWKINS
     INITIAL_FROZEN_GROUND_INDEX CONSTANT 100.0
     UPPER_LIMIT_CFGI 83.
     LOWER_LIMIT_CFGI 55.

+An experimental method for determining the length of the growing season is available by specifying `GROWING SEASON GDD`.
+In this method, the growing season is assumed to begin once the number of growing degree-days exceeds some threshold.
+The growing season is considered to end when the minimum daily air temperature falls below a killing frost threshold.
+Both of these thresholds may be changed.
+The growing season GDD threshold is set by means of the `GROWING_SEASON_STARTING_GDD` directive; the killing frost directive is set by means of the `GROWING_SEASON_KILLING_FROST` directive.
+If you wish to try this option out, it is strongly recommended that you also plot the daily growing season status ( `OUTPUT_OPTIONS GROWING_SEASON` )over time to make sure that the code is doing what you think it should.

     FLOW_DIRECTION ARC_GRID input\NED_10m_D8_Flow_Dir.asc
     FLOW_DIRECTION_PROJECTION_DEFINITION +proj=tmerc +lat_0=0.0 +lon_0=-90.0 +k=0.9996 +x_0=520000 +y_0=-4480000 +datum=NAD83 +units=m